Age Structured Epidemic Model under Vaccination with Vector Transmission: Introduction

 In the context of dengue transmission, age dependence is particularly relevant due to differences in exposure risk, immunity acquisition, and vaccination eligibility across age groups.
-Several studies have incorporated demographic effects and heterogeneous biting rates into host–vector models \cite{Feng2007}.
-The age-structured framework developed by Ganegoda et al.~\cite{ganegoda2021age} investigated dengue transmission by structuring the host population with respect to chronological age and analyzing the resulting equilibrium behavior through an extension of the basic reproduction number.
+Several studies have incorporated demographic effects and heterogeneous biting rates into host–vector models \citep{Feng1997}.
+The age-structured framework developed by Ganegoda \textit{et al}.~\citep{ganegoda2021age} investigated dengue transmission by structuring the host population with respect to chronological age and analyzing the resulting equilibrium behavior through an extension of the basic reproduction number.

-The present study extends the framework of Ganegoda et al. by incorporating vaccination through an explicit vaccination-age structure and by coupling the age-structured human population with mosquito vector dynamics.
-The human population is partitioned into vaccinated and non-vaccinated subpopulations, and vaccine-induced protection is represented by a vaccination-age dependent efficacy function that modulates susceptibility over time.
+The present study extends the framework of Ganegoda \textit{et al}.~\citep{ganegoda2021age} by incorporating vaccination through an explicit vaccination-age structure and by coupling the age-structured human population with mosquito vector dynamics.
+The human population is partitioned into vaccinated and non-vaccinated subpopulations, and vaccine-induced protection is represented by a vaccination-age-dependent efficacy function that modulates susceptibility over time.
 This formulation permits the analysis of vaccination strategies within an age-structured vector–host model while preserving a rigorous mathematical treatment of the steady-state problem.

-We establish the existence and uniqueness of the steady-state infected mosquito population under a biologically interpretable weak transmission condition using Lipschitz continuity estimates and Banach’s fixed point theorem.
+We establish the existence and uniqueness of the steady-state infected mosquito population under a biologically interpretable threshold condition on the basic reproduction number, using monotonicity arguments and the intermediate value theorem.
 Numerical simulations are performed to investigate the impact of vaccination rate and vaccine efficacy on both vaccinated and non-vaccinated subpopulations.
 The results highlight the importance of age-structured vaccination strategies in controlling long-term dengue transmission.

+The paper is structured as follows: The mathematical formulation of the age-structured vector–host model with vaccination is described in the next section.
+The reduction of the model, obtained by integrating over the vaccination-age variable, is presented in Sec.
+3. The existence and uniqueness of the endemic equilibrium, based on a fixed-point formulation, are discussed in Sec.
+4. The numerical method for computing the equilibrium solution is given in Sec.
+5. The numerical results and their interpretation are presented in Sec.
+6, and the paper closes with concluding remarks in the final section.